About Civics Boot Camp

 The program includes six 3-hour evening sessions over six weeks, and is a combination of in-person workshops and online learning.
 The workshops will start and end at City Hall on April 8th and May 13th.
 The four sessions in between will be held at the University of Ottawa, downtown campus.

 Each evening begins at 5:30pm with a donation-based light supper, and an opportunity to relax and chat with other participants.
 Expert guest speakers, presentations, and practical group work take place from 6:00 to 9:00pm.

 As a program participant, you will have access to our free online learning portal on “Canvas“.
 Each week, you will be expected to read and review materials on your own time before the following workshop.
 This represents approximately 1 to 2 hours, with reading, videos, quizzes, and games.
 Please be sure you can have periodic access to a computer and internet during this time (your local Public Library can be a great resource for this!).

-As part of the program, you will have an opportunity to work on a topic you care about and develop a possible action plan with a small team of other participants.
+As part of the program, you will have an opportunity to work on a topic you care about, and develop a possible action plan with a small team of other participants.
 After meeting your team on the first night, you will work together over the course of the program.
-The final session culminates with an opportunity to pitch and refine your idea with a small group of passionate and knowledgeable community leaders.
+On May 1th, you will be able to meet and discuss your idea with a small group of passionate and knowledgeable community leaders.

 What to expect

 You are expected to:

 - Attend all six workshops sessions, and participate in group work for the final presentation;

 - Review online learning materials between sessions (1-2 hours per week);